Using a Custom Domain

 Troubleshooting

-| Problem | Likely cause | Resolution |
+| Problem | Probable cause | What to do |

 |---|---|---|

-| Cannot create webhook address | Domain not verified or belongs to another account | Verify the domain first, or omit the address field to use the public domain. |
+| You cannot create a webhook address | The domain is unverified, or it belongs to another account | Verify the domain first.
+Or omit the address field to use the public domain. |

-| TXT lookup succeeds but token does not match | Wrong token value published | Check the verification_token field on the domain and re-publish. |
+| The TXT lookup succeeds but the token does not match | The published token value is wrong | Read the verification_token field on the domain and publish it again. |

-address_lhs_not_allowed error |
+An address_lhs_not_allowed error |

-Tried to set a custom address on the public domain | Omit the address field to use the public domain, or provide an address on a verified private domain. |
+You set your own address on the public domain | Omit the address field to use the public domain, or enter an address on a verified private domain. |